Howdy Sound Summiteers!

 The Mountain Theater is an historic stone amphitheater built in the 1930’s.
 It’s a crescent of ascending rows of serpentine quarried from Mount Tam.
 Seating is General Admission, first come, first served.

-This year we also have a General Admission pit in front of the stage, where you can either park for the day or come and go as you please.
+We also have a General Admission pit in front of the stage.
 We just ask that you respect your neighboring Summiteers and please refrain from videotaping any of the bands.

 Well, unless you can do the Star Trek thing, you’re either on the bus, driving, hiking, or biking.
 See more below.

-The buses will run from the Manzanita Lot first until parking is full and then move to the Pohono Lot.
+The buses will run from the Manzanita and Pohono Lots.
+Once all the parking spots at Manzanita are filled, buses will just leave from Pohono.
 Attendants will be on hand to help direct you accordingly.

 The first bus up the mountain is at 8:45 AM and the last is at 4:00 PM sharp.